cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/physics_data/data.md

    ```bash
    trust -config gedit|vim|emacs
    ```
--  You can search for a keyword meaning in the [Keyword Reference Guide](../reference/index.rst)
+-  You can search for a keyword meaning in the [](../reference/index.rst)

 -  You can search for example of a keyword usage in the pre-existing trust cases thanks to:
 ```bash